nickpolizogopoulos/nickpolizogopoulos/README.md

-- 👋 Hi, I’m Nick
+- 👋 Hi, I’m Nick.
-- 👀 I’m interested in Web Development and Software Programming
+- 👀 I’m interested in Web Development and Software Programming.
-- 🌱 I’m currently learning Front-end Development using React with TypeScript.
+- 🌱 I am currently focusing on React with Typescript in the aspect of Front-End Development.
 - 📫 Reach me at linkedin.com/in/nickpolizogopoulos/

 <!---